robocup-junior/rcj-soccersim/docs/docs/code_submission.md

 contains a single `robot/` folder and a single text file called `team_name.txt` (and optionally the `logo.png` image).

+**If you would like to check whether your `.ZIP` file conforms the required structure, we recommend checking it by running `check-submission.py` script, which can be found in `scripts` directory of the `rcj-soccer-sim`.**

 ## Uploading your submission

 Once you have your `.ZIP` file ready, the only thing left is to submit it to